 Simple – if you don’t go without a valid reason, it is an offence and proceedings can be taken against you.
 So it’s best to be prepared, attend or have a reason and be sure to let the juries commissioner know as early as possible.

 To find out more information on jury duty in Victoria, visit the Juries Website.

-You can also contact the McClure Law Team to discuss your options with a legal professional.
+You can also contact the McClure Law Team to discuss your options with our friendly team.